Literary Fiction Editors

 Her chapter book series---which contains numerous poems and rhyming verse—was released in 2010, and she is the author and/or illustrator of a number of other published books for children, including a picture book for Internet security giant AVG.

 Marlo received first place in the "published" division of the New England SCBWI 2013 illustration awards.
 She is a member of the Society of Children’s Book Writers and Illustrators (SCBWI) and the Editorial Freelancers Association (EFA).

-Karin Graham has a BA in comparative literature, a JD from William and Mary Law School, and a certificate in editing from the University of California Berkeley.
-If your novel has fight scenes or involves police procedures or the law, Karin is your specialist.
-Karin is a trained martial artist, with a third degree black belt in tae kwon do and years of training in hapkido.
-Karin is uniquely able to evaluate the realism of your fight scenes.
+If your novel has fight scenes or involves police procedures or the law, KARIN GRAHAM is your specialist.
 She has accompanied police on search warrants, observed autopsies, and been to countless crime scenes.
-She has training in arson prosecution and investigations and has given lectures to investigators on the subject of search and seizure law and to college students about the insanity defense.
+She has training in arson prosecution, search and seizure law, and the insanity defense.
 She can help add realism to your writing.

 New York Times Bestselling and Award-Winning Book Editor

 Fiction and Nonfiction: Literary, Historical, Mystery, Adult, Young Adult, Science Fiction, Fantasy, Horror, Paranormal, Erotica, Humor, New Age, Spirituality

 Andrea Robb spent over a decade as an acquiring editor at Penguin Random House, working on key titles for Knopf, Doubleday, Pantheon, Vintage and Anchor Books.
 Prior to that, she was on the editorial team at The Book of the Month Club, where she evaluated hundreds of titles for club inclusion.